›› You have to have an ID at stores, bars, banks, and to drive. Why not to vote?

 Remember this the next time you curse a rough state highway, identify unattended repairs in our state parks, hear a Nebraska politician say there’s not enough money to pay for certain state services, or when you receive your Nebraska tax bill.

-›› Shouldn’t we have this, though, to make sure there’s no cheating?
-It can only help, and I don’t trust (fill in your least-favorite political party here) to play fair.
+›› But I don’t trust (fill in your least-favorite political party here) to play fair.

-›› This petition is simply to put it on the ballot.
-Don’t you think this should be up to the people to decide?
+›› Don’t you think this should be up to the people to decide?